LalehAE/LalehAE.github.io/README.md

 - **Infectious laughter**: HA HA HA HA HA
 - **Noble Patience**: You will get there
 - **Earnest**: Let me share my feelings
-[Zach's Artwork for Laleh](images/zach.png) _"Valentine Alphabet for Laleh," a creative expression of the traits that I bring to my professional endeavors._

 <div style="text-align: justify;">
 Each of these attributes, represented through Zach's creative lens, highlights the blend of technical expertise, leadership, and interpersonal skills I bring to the field of data science.
 It's a reminder of the impact we can have through our work, the value of clear communication and empathy, and the importance of maintaining a positive, earnest approach in all our endeavors.